BioDWH2/BioDWH2/README.md

 For using generated data warehouses inside Neo4j please see the separate [BioDWH2-Neo4j-Server repository](https://github.com/BioDWH2/BioDWH2-Neo4j-Server).

 ## Usage
-BioDWH2 is developed to be usable out of the box without any prerequisites except the Java Runtime Environment version 8.
-The JRE 8 is available [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).
+BioDWH2 is developed to be usable out of the box without any prerequisites except the Java Runtime Environment version 11 or higher.
+The JRE 11 is available [here](https://adoptium.net/temurin/releases/?package=jre&version=11).

 For detailed information on how to use BioDWH2 please see the separate [documentation](doc/usage.md).